SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.msig.md

 * proposed transaction is not expired,
 * and approval accounts are not found in invalidations table.

-If all preconditions are met the transaction is executed as a deferred transaction, and the proposal is erased from the proposals table.
+If all current prerequisites are met the transaction is carried out as a deferred transaction, and the proposal is removed from the proposals table.

 Parameter Name | Description
 --- | ---